 Usually, the reason for bleeding is taking fertility drugs or vaginal examinations.
 Vaginal bleeding after embryo transfer can be light or heavy, and its color may be light pink to dark brown.
 Spotting during the first weeks after IVF can signify both successful and unsuccessful implantation, which can be resolved by taking progesterone medications.
 In any case, if you have bleeding after embryo transfer, contact your doctor.

 It is worth mentioning that it is impossible to confirm pregnancy and implantation based on the symptoms.
 The only definite way of confirming pregnancy is by taking a pregnancy test.

 Two weeks after embryo transfer, the doctor asks you to take a blood or urine test to check the HCG hormone level in your blood.
-If you are wondering whether HCG level indicates pregnancy after IVF or not, read on.
+If you wonder whether HCG level indicates pregnancy after IVF, read on.

 - If the amount of HCG hormone is less than 5 (mIU/mL), it is a sign of IVF failure.

-- If the HCG level is more than 10 (mIU/mL), you should take the test 48 hours later to see if it is doubling or not.
+- If the HCG level is more than 10 (mIU/mL), you should take the test 48 hours later to see if it doubles.

 - If the hormone does not increase within 48 hours or its level decreases over time, the pregnancy may not last.

 - If HCG increases significantly, the doctor performs an intravaginal ultrasound scan within four weeks after the transfer.
 In this case, the gestational sac will be filled with liquid and hold the embryo.
 A heartbeat should also be heard during the fourth to four and a half weeks after the transfer.

 Factors that Increase IVF Success Rate